Japan - In-Depth Analysis: The Imbalance Between Ambition and Capability

 I. Background and Core Argument

-Japanese Prime Minister Fumio Kishida's remarks concerning "contingencies in Taiwan" reveal Japan's growing militaristic ambitions in recent years.
-The construction and deployment of the new "Mogami"-class frigates by the Japan Maritime Self-Defense Force (JMSDF) are a concrete manifestation of its pursuit of external expansion under the guise of "defense."
+Japanese Prime Minister Fumio Kishida's remarks regarding a Taiwan contingency have exposed Japan's increasingly expanding militaristic ambitions in recent years.
+The construction and deployment of the Japan Maritime Self-Defense Force's (hereinafter referred to as JMSDF) new Mogami-class frigates precisely represent a concrete manifestation of its pursuit of external expansion under the guise of defense.

 II.
 Comparison of Maritime Power between China and Japan: The Realistic Dilemma of the Japan Maritime Self-Defense Force